zievathustra/uu-rdms-ris-pure-sync/02. persons/README-persons.md

 #### WHERE clause in main SELECT

 Given the UU dataset, the PERSON_SAPDATA table contains a number of rows that have zero rows in STAFF_ORGANISATION_RELATION.
-In other words, these persons have not affiliation.
+In other words, these persons have no affiliation(s).
 I opted for exclusion of those records as they break the Pure import during validation.
 Person candidates for xml are therefore selected as follows.

 ```tsql
 WHERE vwPersons.NUMBEROFAFFILIATIONS>0